SalomePlatform/yacs/doc/principes.rst

 When this type of node is an internal node in a loop, the execution context is kept for every iteration of the loop, so that variables can be reused during iterations.

+Unlike script inline node, this type of node can be executed in remote processes (but only YACS containers :ref:`containers`).

+To create this type of node:

+- from the GUI, see :ref:`inline_function`
+- in a XML file, see :ref:`xml_function_node`
+- from python interface, see :ref:`pyfunc`

 .. _servicenode: